Commentary on Thomas Aquinas's Virtue Ethics

-My newest book is Commentary on Thomas Aquinas’s Virtue Ethics, published by Cambridge University Press in May, 2017.
+My Commentary on Thomas Aquinas’s Virtue Ethics was published by Cambridge University Press in May, 2017.
 It is a line-by-line examination, in the classical style, of selections on moral character from the Summa Theologiae.

 Part I is about virtue in general; Part II focuses on the virtue of justice.
 I’ve written the book for in such a way as to be helpful to both scholars and beginners.
 Because the topic is foundational to many other studies, it should be useful in courses on ethics, political philosophy, jurisprudence, and moral theology, among others.